mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 - All MATLAB dependencies — To view the list of MATLAB dependencies, go to the [MATLAB Dependencies](https://github.com/mathworks-ref-arch/container-images/tree/main/matlab-deps) repository on GitHub.
 Then, open the `<release>/<system>/base-dependencies.txt` file for your MATLAB release and your build agent's operating system.

 ##### macOS
-If you are using a macOS agent with an Apple Silicon processor, verify that Java&reg; Runtime (JRE&trade;) is installed on your agent.
-For information about this requirement and to get a compatible runtime, see [MATLAB on Apple Silicon Macs](https://www.mathworks.com/support/requirements/apple-silicon.html).
+If you are using a macOS agent with an Apple Silicon processor, verify that Java&reg; Runtime Environment (JRE&trade;) is installed on your agent.
+For information about this requirement and to get a compatible JRE version, see [MATLAB on Apple Silicon Macs](https://www.mathworks.com/support/requirements/apple-silicon.html).

 #### License Installed Products
 To use the products installed using MATLAB Package Manager in freestyle, multi-configuration, and pipeline projects, you must first license those products.
 This section describes how to license the products using a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) in Jenkins.
 Batch licensing tokens are strings that enable MATLAB to start in noninteractive environments.
 You can request a token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.